JonasWooh/bootcamp_Jonas_Wu/README.md

-# bootcamp_Jonas_Wu
+# Bootcamp Repository
-Repository for my course FRE Bootcamp 5040
+Repository for Jonas Wu's course FRE Bootcamp 5040
+## Folder Structure
+- **homework/** → All homework contributions will be submitted here.
+- **project/** → All project contributions will be submitted here.
+- **class_materials/** → Local storage for class materials.
+Never pushed to GitHub.
+## Homework Folder Rules
+- Each homework will be in its own subfolder (`homework0`, `homework1`, etc.)
+- Include all required files for grading.
+## Project Folder Rules
+- Keep project files organized and clearly named.